De Vlugtlaan metro station: Train station

+Metro station

-On 1 June 1997, metro line 50 opened next to the station and the metro stop was called De Vlugtlaan.
-The original construction of the railway station needed to be amended by demolishing one of the stairs leading to the railway platforms and half of the station hall.
-The railway station had to close in May 2000 due to the construction of the Hemboog.
+On 1 June 1997, metro line 50 opened, and next to the train station the current metro station was opened.
+Parts of the railway station had to be demolished to make room, in particular one of the stairs leading to the railway platforms and half of the station hall.
+With the closure of the Amstelveenlijn branch for metros, line 51 was rerouted and now also serves De Vlugtlaan.

 Tram services

 The following services call at De Vlugtlaan:

 This service is operated by GVB.